 Well, it has been a fun-filled July and August!

-I got to sally forth from the lab to accompany postdocs M* and L* on a trip to the Kellogg Biological Station's Long-Term Ecological Research site on cropping biodiversity.
+I got to sally forth from the lab to accompany two postdocs on a trip to the Kellogg Biological Station's Long-Term Ecological Research site on cropping biodiversity.
 Our mission, which we chose to accept, was:

-- To boldly gather roots and shoots from biofuel crops including corn, switchgrass, big bluestem, and miscanthus, as well as a big cooler full of soil, for L*'s lab incubation experiment to look at decomposition dynamics of above- and below-ground residues.
+- To boldly gather roots and shoots from biofuel crops including corn, switchgrass, big bluestem, and miscanthus, as well as a big cooler full of soil, for our other postdoc's lab incubation experiment to look at decomposition dynamics of above- and below-ground residues.

 I'm dwarfed by this stand of miscanthus, which is native to Europe and is even taller than this at full height!

 The mesocosm (on the right) is attached by tubing to the lysimeter housing (center) in a plot currently under soybean rotation.
 A control mesocosm not attached to a lysimeter is on the left.
 Those are my arms!

 It was great to get out into the field for the first time.
 It was hard work digging so many holes (and even harder to pound the mesocosms in...), but rewarding to be a part of.

 Aside from that, I helped out for a couple of days with fellow PhD-student's enzyme assay (which mostly involved making litter slurries and pipetting into hundreds of 96-well plates), and have mostly spent my time reading textbooks and papers.
 Recent and future search topics include: priming; P limitation in agriculture; Things Written By People In My Lab; soil fungal and bacterial niches; plant-soil interactions; scale-up; spatial statistics; and soil fauna and food webs.

 In other news, New Hampshire has been treating me well!
 I took myself to the NH seashore on Sunday for the afternoon, lounging about in a true summery American fashion.